makaba/Technology-Assessment/README.md

 6. A user can get only one of the percentage based discounts on a bill.

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `RetailSiteApplication` class from your IDE.or one can run the app from command line
+One way is to execute the `main` method in the `DiscounterApplication.java` class from your IDE.or one can run the app from command line
 ```shell
 mvn spring-boot:run
 ```